-Any payments you or your partner receive under the Paid Parental Leave scheme will count as income in calculating Family Tax Benefit and other family assistance payments.
-You should include any Paid Parental Leave scheme payments you expect to receive in your estimate of adjusted taxable income for these payments.
+Parental Leave Pay and Dad and Partner Pay count as income in calculating Family Tax Benefit and other family assistance payments, such as Child Care Benefit.
+You should include any Paid Parental Leave scheme payments you expect to receive in your family income estimate.

 It’s important to organise your leave from work with your employer.
-You should try to do this at least 10 weeks before you intend to take leave from work.
+You should try to do this at least 10 weeks before you intend to take leave.

 National Employment Standards

 Under the National Employment Standards in the Fair Work Act 2009, if you’ve been employed by your current employer for 12 months or more before the birth or adoption of a child, you may be entitled to unpaid parental leave.

 Read more about your leave entitlements on the Fair Work Ombudsman website.

 Once you have read about eligibility the next steps are:

 - find out what you need before you start your claim